adlnet/xAPIWrapper/README.md

     }
 ```

-Here we can also 2 behaviours:
+Here we notice 2 behaviours:

 1. In order to set `statement.context.contextActivities` you must set `grouping`.